bocoup/web-platform-contribution-guide/src/bug-guide.rst

 Write a web-platform-tests test
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-At this point, if you have a minimal test case from earlier when you `verified the bug <#verify-the-bug>`_,
+At this point, if you have a minimal demo from earlier when you `verified the bug <#verify-the-bug>`_,
-you can convert that to a web-platform-tests test case.
+you can convert that to a web-platform-tests test.

 There are `different kinds of tests <https://web-platform-tests.org/writing-tests/#test-type>`__, but most tests should be one of: